iqiyi/dpvs/test/release/v1.9.2/performance.md

 # Test Platform

 The performance of DPVS v1.9.2 is examined on two physical servers, one serves as DPVS server, and the other as both backend server(RS) and client(Client).
 RS and Client take advantages of [dperf](https://github.com/baidu/dperf), a high performance benchmark tool based on DPDK developed by baidu.
-The dperf server process and dperf client process use isolated NIC interfaces, CPU coers, and hugepage memory in order to run both processes on a single device.
+The dperf server process and dperf client process use isolated NIC interfaces, CPU coers, and hugepage memory in order to run both processes on a single node.

 ### DPVS Server